GoogleChrome/lighthouse-ci/docs/getting-started.md

 In this section, we'll configure Lighthouse CI to automatically find your project's static assets, run Lighthouse 3 times on each HTML file, and upload the reports to _temporary public_ storage where they'll be accessible to anyone with the URL.

 NOTE: As the name implies, this is _temporary_ and _public_ storage.
-If you're uncomfortable with the idea of your Lighthouse reports being stored on a public URL on Google Cloud, skip to the [add assertions](#add-assertions) or [Lighthouse CI server](#the-lighthouse-ci-server) steps.
-Reports are automatically deleted 7 days after upload.
+If you're uncomfortable with the idea of your Lighthouse reports being stored on a public URL for anyone to see, skip to the [add assertions](#add-assertions) or [Lighthouse CI server](#the-lighthouse-ci-server) steps.
+Please read the [full terms of service and privacy policy](./services-disclaimer.md#temporary-public-storage) before deciding to upload your reports.

 ### Configure Lighthouse CI